rikkiiwang/DS-Portfolio/02-fitbit-stress/README.md

 ---

 ## 📌 Takeaways
-- **Wearables show promise** but should be combined with self-reports and other physiological markers (e.g., HRV, cortisol).
+- For healthcare: Wearables can support stress monitoring in clinical staff, but should be combined with surveys or multimodal biomarkers (e.g., HRV, cortisol).
-- **Personalized modeling** is critical due to high inter-individual variability.
-- This study advances the case for **multimodal stress monitoring systems** in healthcare professionals.

----
+- For wellness apps: HR patterns can offer insight into stress but require personalization to avoid misleading results.
+- For future research: Combining wearables with machine learning offers promise for scalable, real-world stress monitoring systems.